danylorudenko/DX_Research_Layer/README.md

 ## How to use it?

-Unfortunately, author haven't yer formed a complex view on how DXRL should be structured, many changes are to come, so author believes it's not the best time for any solid tutorial.
+Unfortunately, author haven't yet formed a complex view on how DXRL should be structured, many changes are to come, so author believes it's not the best time for any solid tutorial.